FANUC Inline Measurement Program

 • External lighting and temperature are stable before starting the measurement.

 This example program is provided for reference only.
-Before using the program, please modify the program according to the actual scenario.
+Modify the program according to the actual scenario before use.
+Do not use this program directly.

-Program Description
+Program Explanation

 The following is the code of the MSR_Metrics_Sample1 example program and the related explanation.